krisv/sonataflow-ai-agents/README.md

 The instructions should now be updated.

 To allow looking up the shipment information, a new agent is implemented that has access to the shipment service using a tool.
-You can execute the request for 'ITEM-0003' similar to agent 101 but using request2 as event type.
+You can execute the request for 'ITEM-0003' similar to agent 101 but using EventOrchestration2 workflow, with request2 as event type.
 You should notice that agent 102 is now able to handle shipment information as well.

 ### Agent 103